Questions about STD Testing?

 Mycoplasma Genitalium

 Mycoplasma Genitalium (MG) is a bacterial STD transmitted through sexual intercourse.11 It infects the cervix opening to the uterus and the urethra or rectum.
-Once you see the indicators below, you should get checked out immediately.

 • Bleeding between periods.